cedrickchee/capsule-net-pytorch/README.md

   - Tested with version 3.6.4
 - [PyTorch](http://pytorch.org/)
     - Tested with version 0.3.0.post4
+    - Migrate existing code to work in version 0.4.0.
+[Work-In-Progress]
     - Code will not run with version 0.1.2 due to `keepdim` not available in this version.
     - Code will not run with version 0.2.0 due to `softmax` function doesn't takes a dimension.
 - CUDA 8 and above